almet/infuse-addon/README.rst

-FFSugest
+Infuse
-########
+######

-Suggest is the implementation of a context-aware web recommendation system.
+Infuse is the implementation of a context-aware web recommendation system.
 It is decoupled into two parts: a firefox plugin which retrieve the browsing data and a server side script which expose an API and provide tools to extract data, analyse them, cluster them and provide recommendations.

-FFSuggest is the browsing part of the project.
+This is the browsing part of the project.

 Record the browsing actions
 ===========================